 Maybe most important, a permanent filler may look good at age 50 but may look very different after a face has aged around it and reaches age 60.
 Faces, and body weights for that matter, don’t stay exactly the same.
 A permanent filler can’t be easily adjusted.

-One other tip is to be careful not to overfill this line from the nose down to the mouth.
-If it gets too flat or even convex (not good!), it loses its natural shape.
+One other tip is to be careful not to overfill the nasolabial folds.
+If they get too flat or even convex (not good!), the faces loses its natural shape.
 Even children have a gentle inward curve here.

 I think good cosmetic filler work should be virtually unnoticeable after the first 7 days.
 You should look rested, refreshed, and natural, not overstuffed or wooden.
 So, be conservative for the first few visits for fillers.